Monday 5th August, 2019

 Introduction

 Tennis elbow is a painful and disabling condition that is said to develop through overuse, but why does it then refuse to heal and defy treatment?
-The reason is that there is an often overlooked issue that creates stress on the elbow that contributes to the condition developing, then prevents it from healing.
+The reason is that there is an often overlooked issue that creates stress on the elbow.
+This contributes to the condition developing, then prevents it from healing.

 In this article we discuss what that is, and what you can do about it.